 Please ensure you keep your scripts in a safe place and collect them from a pharmacy as soon as applicable.

-In the event that you can’t locate your script, please email email@example.com and provide the medication name, dose and any other information.
+In the event that you can’t locate your script, please go to our online script request and provide the medication name, dose and any other information, a fee applies.
 If the clinic is closed and you require urgent medication please contact your pharmmacy or emergency department.

 Paying for medication.